cdl-geneseo/geneseo-dictionary/E/Erwinhead.md

 # Erwinhead

-Bibliographies and Study Guides

-Dictionary of Geneseo English

-View All Entries

-E-H

-Bibliographies and Study Guides : Erwinhead

 Created by  Unknown User (met6), last modified on Sep 09, 2008

 Noun 1.
 One who works in Erwin Hall, often an administrator; used pejoratively: &quot;I got a letter from the Dean the other day about my unacceptable conduct.
 Now I have to go and deal with all theerwinheads.&quot; - and neutrally; &quot;When I was reading in the quad yesterday afternoon, I saw all the erwinheads leaving to go to lunch.&quot;